uMatrix-Rules/uMatrix-Rules.github.io/Visual.md

 At any squares as the three types above, for current scope, click the topper part to allow the corresponding elements or the lower part to block.

-`Deep-colored sqaures (with a triangle)`: Permanent rules for current scope.
+`Deep-colored sqaures (with a triangle)`: Permanent rules for current scope:

+- `Red ones`: click the topper part to revert but it may be still blocked by global rules.
+- `Green ones`: click the lower part to revert.

 `Deep-colored sqaures (without a triangle)`: Temporary rules for current scope.